ShahdMohamed21/techmaster-aspnet-backend-training/phase-01-backend-foundations/task-05-debug-refactor-pack/README.md

 The application follows these rules:

-- Product price must be positive.
+* Product price must be positive.
-- Quantity must be positive.
+* Quantity must be positive.
-- Customer name cannot be empty.
+* Customer name cannot be empty.
-- Product name cannot be empty.
+* Product name cannot be empty.
-- Regular customers get 0% discount.
+* Regular customers get 0% discount.
-- Silver customers get 5% discount.
+* Silver customers get 5% discount.
-- Gold customers get 10% discount.
+* Gold customers get 10% discount.
-- VIP customers get 15% discount.
+* VIP customers get 15% discount.
-- Tax is 14%.
+* Tax is 14%.
-- Shipping costs 50 when the amount after discount is below 1000.
+* Shipping costs 50 when the amount after discount is below 1000.
-- Shipping is free when the amount after discount is 1000 or more.
+* Shipping is free when the amount after discount is 1000 or more.
-- Discount is applied before tax.
+* Discount is applied before tax.
-- Tax is applied before shipping.
+* Tax is applied before shipping.

 ## Project Structure

 ### Models

-- `Customer.cs` - Stores customer information and customer type.
+* `Customer.cs` - Stores customer information and customer type.
-- `CustomerType.cs` - Defines the available customer types.
+* `CustomerType.cs` - Defines the available customer types.
-- `Order.cs` - Stores product, price, and quantity information.
+* `Order.cs` - Stores product, price, and quantity information.

 ### Services

-- `ConsoleMenu.cs` - Handles user input and input validation.
-- `OrderCalculator.cs` - Contains the order calculation and business rules.
+* `OrderCalculator.cs` - Contains the order calculation and business rules.
-- `ReceiptPrinter.cs` - Displays the final receipt.
+* `ReceiptPrinter.cs` - Displays the final receipt.

+### UI

+* `ConsoleMenu.cs` - Handles user input and input validation.

 ### Program.cs